neosoultech/bioimpedance_msp430_test/README.md

 - send address
 - read one byte

 Mailbox is a byte buffer.
-Data is written sequentially one byte at a time.
+Mailbox data is written as one sequential I2C write starting at address 0x2008.

 ---